EOSIO/eosio-swift-vault/README.md

 update(key: myKey)
 ```

 ## Documentation

-Please refer to the generated code documentation at https://eosio.github.io/eosio-swift-vault or by cloning this repo and opening the `docs/index.html` file in your browser.
+Please refer to the generated code documentation at https://eosio.github.io/eosio-swift-vault or by cloning this repo.
+Vault documentation can be referenced by opening the `docs/EosioSwiftVault/index.html` file in your browser.
+Vault Signature Provider documentation can be found at `docs/EosioSwiftVaultSignatureProvider/index.html`.
+Documentation can be regenerated or updated by running the `update_documentation.sh` script in the repo.

 ## Want to help?